 If you are working on a Package that is not under Version Control, you can select certain options on the 'Controlled Package' context menu.

-(Further options are available from the 'Model Exchange' panel of the Publish ribbon, and for a Package that is directly under Version Control you use the 'Package Version Control' menu.)
+(Further options are available from the 'Model Exchange' panel of the Publish ribbon, and for a Package that is directly under Version Control you use the 'Version Control' panel of the Settings ribbon.)